What Does It Take To Be A Translator?

 Language and culture go hand in hand.
 The same word, expression, or colour can mean different things in different cultural contexts.
 One can be positive in a country’s culture but considered offended in another.

 Therefore, it will be a huge challenge for you when working in the translation industry without being culture aware.
-You should constantly dig deeper into both your native culture and the target language’s as well as their differences to avoid making unfortunate mistakes.
+You should constantly dig deeper into both the target language’s culture (your native culture) and the source language’s as well as their differences to avoid making unfortunate mistakes.

-To produce an accurate translation, you need to choose words carefully to remain the tone, messages, and purpose of the source text.
-So if you love playing with words, you will find enjoyment in choosing the perfect words or phrase for your translation projects.
+To produce an accurate translation, you need to choose words carefully to retain the tone, messages, and purpose of the source text.
+So if you love playing with words, you will find enjoyment in choosing the perfect words or phrases for your translation projects.

 (1) Specialized Language Training